 Our work presents several key inferences suggesting repeat reburning in Alaskan boreal black spruce stands leads to an untethering of successional trends aided by soil consumption, regardless of site type.
 First, low quantities of black spruce seedlings in twice- and thrice-burned plots suggests a potential local extirpation of black spruce seed sources.
 Second, organic soil layers in both sites were consumed during each reburn, even in the wetter lowland site, leading to increased exposure of mineral soil surfaces.
 No organic layer in reburned plots of either site has recovered to inferred pre-fire depth, even 15 years post-fire.
 Finally, we found that in both sites in this study, deciduous communities emerged after multiple repeat short-interval fires, replacing original black spruce communities entirely.
 While the specifics of species composition, structure and regeneration of those communities differed according to site type, both upland and lowland thrice-burned plots were predominantly composed of deciduous species in all stages of growth.
-Together, these patterns suggest that repeat burning leads to a meaningful disruption of existing successional trends despite proposed local resiliency via poorly drained lowland conditions, and that repeat burning in emerging deciduous post-fire communities cement successional trends towards dominance of deciduous trees and shrubs partly facilitated by removal of organic soil layers and surfaces.
+Together, these patterns suggest that repeat burning leads to a meaningful disruption of existing successional trends despite proposed local resiliency via poorly drained lowland conditions, and that repeat burning in emerging deciduous post-fire communities continues to drive successional changes towards dominance of deciduous trees and shrubs partly facilitated by removal of organic soil layers and surfaces.

 V. Conclusions

 Observed trends in tree regeneration indicate a boreal forest successional trajectory untethered from regional legacy conditions.
-Low abundance of black spruce in burned plots suggests the prevention of self-replacement as a future successional pathway in our specific sites.
-Furthermore, deciduous species are emerging in assemblage’s novel to Interior Alaska boreal forests: the strong presence of willow and aspen in particular indicate the emergence of not only a species-replacement successional trajectory, but a species-replacement successional trajectory much more in line with primary successional trends than secondary.
-Additionally, the composition of emerging deciduous communities appears to differ according to local drainage conditions and therefore fire severity effects.
+Low abundance of black spruce in reburned plots suggests the prevention of self-replacement as a future successional pathway in our specific sites.
+Furthermore, deciduous species are emerging in assemblage’s novel to Interior Alaska boreal forests after yet more repeat burning: the strong presence of willow and aspen in particular indicate the emergence of not only a species-replacement successional trajectory, but a species-replacement successional trajectory much more in line with primary successional trends than secondary.
+Additionally, the composition of emerging deciduous communities appears to differ according to local topography.
 Wetter lowland forests are initially more resistant to a transition to deciduous communities, given the mitigating effects of lower soil consumption, but that resilience appears to be overcome by subsequent fires.
 Results from this study indicate the importance of investigating the varying effects of multiple reburn events in different topographic contexts.

 References